 While it will vary week to week and season to season, here's what we typically grow and you can expect to see in your shares:

 Arugula, Basil, Beets, Bok Choy, Broccoli, Butternut Squash, Cabbage, Cantaloupe, Carrots, Cauliflower, Cilantro, Collards, Corn, Cucumber, Cut Flower Assortment, Dill, Eggplant, Elephant Garlic, Garlic, Green Beans, Green Onions, Honey, Kale, Kohlrabi, Lettuce, Mint, Mustard Greens, Okra, Peppers, Radishes, Spinach, Sweet Potatoes, Swiss Chard, Sugar Snap Peas, Summer Squash, Tomatoes, Turnips, Turnip Greens, Watermelon, Yellow Wax Beans, Zucchini

-The amounts and varieties change quite a bit during the season.
+The amounts and varieties change during the season.
 As you read above, we grow many different vegetables and herbs, which you will get a share of during the season.
 You will pick-up between 4 and 10 different vegetables each week.
 Early on there will be more leafy greens and as the season progresses, a larger diversity of vegetables will be available.

 Here you can see examples of full and small family shares from early fall.

 What’s in it?